BlueprintAIAssistant Documentation

 • { "role": "assistant", "content": "..." }

-• { "type": "function_call", "name": "...", "arguments": "...", "call_id": "..." }
+• { "type": "function call", "name": "...", "arguments": "...", "call id": "..." }

-• { "type": "function_call_output", "call_id": "...", "output": "..." }
+• { "type": "function call output", "call id": "...", "output": "..." }

-• Uses max_output_tokens instead of max_completion_tokens
+• Uses max output tokens instead of max completion tokens

 OpenAI Tool Format

-"parameters": { /* JSON Schema */ }
+{ "type": "function", "function": { "name": "tool name", "description": "What it does", "parameters": { / JSON Schema / } } }

 Response Parsing (Chat Completions)